 While the headliners might not suggest that this festival belongs on this list, a quick look down the lineup reveals it is well and truly deserving of a mention.
 The diverse combination of drum & bass, jungle, dubstep, reggae, ska, garage, house, hip-hop, electro-swing, gypsy-folk and much more make the annual knees-up arguably the most unique festival in Europe.

 Exit Festival has become one of the best-known in Europe, thanks to its ever-impressive lineup and stunning setting – an 18th Century fortress on the banks of the Danube.
-Its infant sister festival Sea Dance can stake a genuine claim for the ultimate festival location, on 'Europe’s best beach'.
+Although not exclusively focused on electronic music, the festival's Dance Arena is one of the scene's most famous stages anywhere in the world.

 Croatia's techno showpiece for the summer comes in the form of Sonus Festival, as superstars of the genre make their way to the Adriatic coast for parties on the beach, on boats and in some of Croatia's best clubs: Aquarius, Kalypso and Papaya.

-A Gallic showcase of the most forward-thinking and cutting edge underground electronic music, celebrating its 15th edition in 2017.
+A Gallic showcase of the most forward-thinking and cutting edge underground electronic music, Nuits Sonores celebrated its 15th edition in 2017.
 The clubs, art galleries, rooftops and industrial wastelands of Lyon play host to an exploration of music and arts, both by day and by night as world famous DJs co-curate their own lineups.

 More like this: